Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

-The Miami Heat, Jimmy Butler included, match up versus the Milwaukee Bucks at 7:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Miami Heat, Jimmy Butler included, square off versus the Milwaukee Bucks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.

-In this article, we dig into Butler's available prop bets, providing stats to help you figure out the best wagers to make.
+We're going to break down Butler's prop bets, using stats and trends to help you make good predictions.

 Jimmy Butler Prop Bets vs. the Bucks